-At Deep Dark Diving, all instructors have experience in technical diving in both configurations both in caves and in the ocean and can objectively answer any questions about the pros and cons.
+At Deep Dark Diving, all instructors have experience in technical diving in both configurations, diving in caves and the ocean, and can objectively answer any questions about the pros and cons.

-If you still have not made up your mind between back mount or Side Mount, Deep Dark Diving offers try-dives in both configurations.
+If you still have not decided between back mount or Side Mount, Deep Dark Diving offers try-dives in both configurations.

 One day per configuration, we discuss the advantages and disadvantages of the configuration in different dive environments.

 We perform basic safety drills and discuss all the required drills during each course.

 We go for a fun dive so you can get a real-life experience and a good feel for the experience.